lolyu/aoi/cpp/msvc_cpp/08_functions/function_overloading.md

 * rank of implicit conversion sequences:
     * exact match
         * no conversion or trivial conversion
+        * for trivial conversions, there are two exceptions:
+            * conversion to reference/pointer is prefereable than coversion to const reference/pointer
+            * regular function is preferable than template function
+                * **regular function > explicit specialization > template function**
     * promotion
         * integral promotion
         * float to double conversions
     * standard conversion
         * conversion from derived class pointer to a base class pointer is preferable than conversion to `void *` or `const void *`
-        * conversion from derived class pointer to a base class pointer is prefereable than conversion to a indirect base class pointer
+        * conversion from derived class pointer to a base class pointer is preferable than conversion to a indirect base class pointer
             * `A` <- `B` <- `C`
             * conversion from pointer to `C` to pointer to `B` is better than conversion from pointer to `C` to pointer to `A`
     * user-defined conversion